Week 3 — agents, no framework magic

 Everything you need to know about the course.

-Starts 1 June 2026.
-10 spots.
-Tashkent.
+Founding cohort · 10 seats · Tashkent.
+Starts once all seats are filled.
 Light screening — we want serious working devs who'll show up and ship.

 Limited spots.
 We'll reach out within 48 hours.